Sanny64/TelekomProvadis/README.md

 # TelekomProvadis
 Basic Website for University

-TelekomProvadis is my first ever real project and includes a simple website with a Guess-The-Number-Minigame and a few optical optimizations.
+TelekomProvadis is my first ever project and includes a simple website with a Guess-The-Number-Minigame and a few optical optimizations.

 ## Website

 The website is **offline** at the moment and can't be accessed by anyone but those that have the developers link.
 It may get released at a later point.

-// sanny64.github.io
+// www.sanny64.de/first

 ### The minigame